ArgoExped/Frozen-Arts/eula.md

 If you are going to make something available on or through our Game, it must not be offensive to people or illegal, it must be honest, and it must be your own creation.
 Some examples of the types of things you must not make available using our Game include: posts that include racist or homophobic language; posts that are bullying or trolling; posts that are offensive or that damage our or another person's reputation; posts that include porn or someone else's creation or image; or posts that impersonate a moderator or try to trick or exploit people.

 Any content you make available on our Game must also be your creation or you must have permission or the legal right to do it.
 You must not and you agree that you will not make any content available, using the Game that infringes the rights of others.
+Conversations and content that are offensive to other users or conduct abusive behaviors may result in restrictions on use.

 We reserve the right to take down any content in our discretion.